scrimpeh/scrimCaster/readme.md

 * Ceiling and Floor Rendering
 * Wall and Floor Decals
-* Smooth Cell Lighting with Linear Interpolation and dynamic lighting
+* Smooth Cell Lighting with Linear Interpolation and Dynamic Lighting
 * Distance Fog
 * Skyboxes